Bridging Earth and Space: A Survey on HAPS for Non-Terrestrial Networks: HAPS Architectures

-\subsubsection{\ac{FSO}}
+\subsubsection{FSO}

-\ac{FSO} technology is a valuable approach for future wireless networks, offering cost-effectiveness, easy deployment, high bandwidth, and strong security.
-The study in~\cite{al2020survey} provides an in-depth analysis of \ac{FSO} systems, highlighting their role in next-generation optical communication.
+\ac{FSO} frequency region covering an ultra-wide range of spectrum, roughly, between 3\,THz and 30\,PHz, which include infrared, visible light, and ultraviolet categories and basically overlap with \ac{THz} region.
+It is worth noting, however, that unlike \ac{RF} bands, no single bounded range is allocated for \ac{FSO} by regulations, and discrepancies in the reported values may therefore occur. \ac{FSO} systems offers a broad range of indoor and outdoor applications including cyber security, surveillance and monitoring, inter-building communication, high-capacity backhauling, etc.~\cite{JAHID20221contemporary}. \ac{FSO} technology is a valuable approach for future wireless networks, offering cost-effectiveness, easy deployment, high bandwidth, and strong security.
+Samir~\textit{et al.}~\cite{al2020survey} provided an in-depth analysis of \ac{FSO} systems, highlighting their role in next-generation optical communication.
 However, \ac{FSO} propagation is challenged by atmospheric turbulence and alignment issues, necessitating mitigation strategies to maintain link stability.
-The study in~\cite{shang2024enhancing} evaluates a ground-to-\ac{HAPS}-to-\ac{RIS}-to-\ac{UE} communication system, where \ac{FSO} is used for the ground-to-\ac{HAPS} link, while \ac{RF} communication is established for \ac{HAPS}-to-\ac{RIS}-to-\ac{UE} transmissions.
+Shang~\textit{et al.}~\cite{shang2024enhancing} evaluated a ground-to-\ac{HAPS}-to-\ac{RIS}-to-\ac{UE} communication system, where \ac{FSO} is used for the ground-to-\ac{HAPS} link, while \ac{RF} communication is established for \ac{HAPS}-to-\ac{RIS}-to-\ac{UE} transmissions.
 Key performance metrics, such as ergodic capacity, average \ac{BER}, and outage probability, are analyzed using the bivariate Fox-H function.
 Results indicate that pointing errors and shadowing significantly affect system performance, with larger zenith angles and severe shadowing leading to degradation.
 Heterodyne detection improves efficiency by enhancing capacity and reducing \ac{BER} and outage probability.

 Based on the above discussion, it is important to recognize that power limitations, operational altitude, and environmental factors play a crucial role in \ac{HAPS} communication.
 Selecting the appropriate frequency band for each link requires balancing multiple considerations: \begin{itemize} \item \text{Power constraints:} Higher frequency bands typically require more power for transmission, which can be challenging given the strict power budgets of \ac{HAPS}.